rkristelijn/automater/README.md

 # Automater

-> Scaffold modern web apps with best practices in seconds

-Automater is a CLI tool that creates production-ready web applications following official documentation and best practices.
-No more copy-pasting setup guides or dealing with configuration conflicts.
+> Skip the setup, focus on the code - built for Hack Your Future

+Automater is a CLI tool designed for [Hack Your Future](https://www.hackyourfuture.net/) participants to instantly create production-ready web applications.
+Skip the boring configuration and jump straight into the design-to-code feedback loop that matters most in real development work.

+While primarily built to support Hack Your Future assignments, Automater follows the Open-Closed Principle - stable core functionality that's easily extensible for other educational programs and use cases.

 ## What is Automater?